WebOfTrustInfo/code-of-conduct/paper_development_process.md

 1. Lead author facilitates ongoing collaboration among team members, through whatever tools or means they choose; this sometimes means weekly phone calls, other times, email discussion is sufficient to move the work forward.
 2. Lead author ensures that all participants have an opportunity to contribute, that all voices are respectfully heard, and that any disagreements have a reasonable airing.
 3. All authors incorporate feedback.
 Lead author accepts/rejects revisions with the goal of maximizing both consensus and paper quality.
-4. Lead author defines who qualifies for listing as a co-author or a collaborator, using the guidelines from the Journal of American Medical Association [https://jamanetwork.com/journals/jama/pages/instructions-for-authors#SecAuthorshipCriteriaandContributions](https://jamanetwork.com/journals/jama/pages/instructions-for-authors#SecAuthorshipCriteriaandContributions):
+4. Lead author defines who qualifies for listing as a co-author or a collaborator, using the guidelines from the [Journal of American Medical Association](https://jamanetwork.com/journals/jama/pages/instructions-for-authors#SecAuthorshipCriteriaandContributions):
     - substantial contributions to conception or design of the work, or the acquisition, analysis, or interpretation of data for the work; and
     - drafting of the work or revising it critically for important intellectual content; and
     - final approval of the version to be published; and